 Final Fantasy Tactics

-While still an RPG, Final Fantasy Tactics is different in terms of gameplay much more so than other games on this list.
+While still an RPG, FF Tactics is different in terms of gameplay much more so than other games on this list.
 Battles take place on a three-dimensional grid, with each space representing distance between movement and attack range which both are determined by character attributes and job class.
 These battles are turn-based but because of the grid, arranging attack position is much more tactical, naturally.
-Final Fantasy Tactics is fairly difficult, but it doesn't detract from the world building of Ivalice (later seen in Vagrant Story and Final Fantasy XII) and the twists and turns of its political intrigue.
+FF Tactics is fairly difficult, but it doesn't detract from the world building of Ivalice (later seen in Vagrant Story and FF XII) and the twists and turns of its political intrigue.